DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Background

 \subsection{Quantum Cloud Cost Models and Multiprogramming}

-Quantum cloud pricing models play a central role in shaping the economic incentives for multiprogramming.
-On current platforms such as IBM Quantum, users are charged per \emph{job time-consuming}, where each job executes a circuit or batch of circuits for a fixed number of shots, typically in the range of 1024--4096.
+Quantum cloud pricing models drive economic incentives for multiprogramming.
+On current platforms such as IBM Quantum and AWS Braket, users are charged based on \emph{job execution time} and shots, with each job executing a circuit or a batch of circuits for a fixed number of shots, typically in the range of 1024--4096.
 Importantly, the cost of a job is largely independent of the number of qubits used by the circuit.
 As a result, a small circuit occupying a few qubits incurs the same cost as a much larger circuit scheduled on the same backend.

 This pricing structure creates a strong incentive for multi-tenant execution at the cloud level.
-By serving multiple independent user workloads within a single job submission, the provider can amortise the cost of quantum hardware across tenants, improving utilisation, increasing throughput, and reducing queueing delays.
+By serving multiple independent user workloads within a single job submission, the provider can amortise the cost of quantum hardware across tenants, improving utilisation and throughput while reducing queueing delays.
 From the provider’s perspective, multiprogramming transforms quantum processors from single-tenant, batch-oriented resources into shared infrastructure more closely resembling classical cloud systems.

+At the system level, \system assigns each circuit to a disjoint physical region of the processor.
+For circuits $C_1, \ldots, C_k$ requiring $n_1, \ldots, n_k$ logical qubits, a valid assignment maps each $C_i$ to a region $R_i$ such that $|R_i| \geq n_i$, the subgraph induced by $R_i$ is connected, and regions are pairwise disjoint to ensure isolation.
+Connectivity is essential because physical paths within each region must support logical two-qubit interactions.
+Sparse or poorly connected regions incur additional routing overhead through SWAP operations, increasing circuit depth and error accumulation.
+Consequently, effective multiprogramming using a QVM requires not only sufficient qubit count but also high-quality internal connectivity within each assigned region.

-From the user’s perspective, however, these benefits should be exposed through an abstraction rather than manual batching.
+Ideally, this multi-tenancy should be exposed to users through abstraction rather than manual batching.
 Users typically submit individual circuits or workflows and expect the system to schedule them efficiently without requiring explicit coordination with other tenants.
 Quantum multiprogramming, implemented through a QVM layer, provides this abstraction by automatically combining independent circuits into a shared execution while preserving isolation and execution fidelity.